ODI-documentation/materials/static/data/queries.md

 | 24 | bacodi:il-matto    | odi:Character       |
 | 25 | bacodi:il-mondo    | odi:FinctionalPlace |

-## Use the same cards with the same meaning in different stories
+## Using the same cards with the same meaning in different stories

-The meaning of the triumph *La Luna* in *Storia dell'Orlando pazzo per amore* and in *Storia di Astolfo sulla Luna* can only be the moon, both because the card can only refer to the moon due to its specific iconography, and because it is used in two stories that share a reference to the story of Orlando.
-Significant, however, are the other results of the query, as they show how other cards share the same representation in different occurrences in the text, despite having miniatures that cannot be univocally interpreted: for example, the *Nove di Coppe* that in both the first and last stories of the chapter *Tutte le altre storie* is used to represent the banquet; the *Otto di Coppe* that in *Storia dell'ingrato punito* and in the last story of the final chapter signifies the wedding banquet.
+The meaning of the triumph *La Luna* in *Storia dell'Orlando pazzo per amore* and in *Storia di Astolfo sulla Luna* can only be the moon, both because the card can only refer to the moon due to its specific iconography and because it is used in two stories that share a reference to the story of Orlando.
+Other results from the query are, whereas, meaningful as they show how other cards have the same representation in different occurrences, despite of the non-uniqueness miniatures: for instance, the *Nove di Coppe* in both the first and last story of the chapter *Tutte le altre storie* is used to represent "banquet"; the *Otto di Coppe* in *Storia dell'ingrato punito* and in the last story of the final chapter signifies "wedding banquet".

 ### Same meaning in different stories

-Which cards have the same representation in the different stories?
+Which cards have the same representation in different stories?

 ```
 select ?cardDeck ?meaning (group_concat(distinct ?story) as ?stories) (count(distinct ?story) as ?n_stories)